-Section 34 of this bill authorizes a tribe that is a party to a child custody proceeding to be represented by any person, regardless of whether the person is licensed to practice law.
+Section 34 of this bill authorizes a tribe that is a party to a proceeding to be represented by any person, regardless of whether the person is licensed to practice law.
 Section 34 also authorizes an attorney who is not barred from practicing law in Nevada to appear in any proceeding involving an Indian child without associating with local counsel if the attorney establishes to the satisfaction of the State Bar of Nevada that certain requirements are met.

-Section 35 of this bill provides that in a child custody proceeding involving an Indian child, the court is required to appoint counsel to represent the Indian child and, in certain circumstances, also appoint counsel to represent the Indian child's parent or Indian custodian.
+Section 35 of this bill provides that in a proceeding involving a child who is or may be in need of protection, if the child is an Indian child, the court is required to appoint counsel to represent the Indian child and, in certain circumstances, also appoint counsel to represent the Indian child's parent or Indian custodian.
 Section 35 also authorizes an attorney who is appointed to represent an Indian child to inspect certain records of the Indian child without the consent of the Indian child or his or her parent or Indian custodian.